 A second home mortgage would not be suitable if:

-- You’d like to buy a home for your relatives to live in, such as your parents, children or immediate family – you would need a consumer/regulated buy-to-let mortgage
+- You’d like to buy a home for your relatives to live in, such as your parents, children or immediate family.
+In this case, you would need a consumer/regulated buy-to-let mortgage

-- You’d like to buy an investment property that will be exclusively rented out to tenants to live in – you would need a buy-to-let mortgage
+- You’d like to buy an investment property that will be exclusively rented out to tenants to live in.
+This would require a buy to let mortgage

-- You’d like to buy an investment property that will be exclusively rented out as a holiday home – you would need a holiday let mortgage
+- You’d like to buy an investment property that will be exclusively rented out as a holiday home.
+This would require a holiday let mortgage

 How Much Deposit Do I Need for a Second Home Mortgage?

-The size of the mortgage deposit you need to find may also depend on the type of property you’re looking to buy– for example, you’re unlikely to get a mortgage with 85% LTV on a cottage with a thatched roof as this is deemed riskier for lenders.
+The size of the mortgage deposit you need to find may also depend on the type of property you’re buying.
+For example, lenders typically won’t offer 85% LTV on a property with a thatched roof as it is considered higher risk.
 You will also need to prove where your mortgage deposit is from.

 Can I Get a Second Home Mortgage with a 90% LTV?